 “They should have more Halloween weekends, and pass out a lot more candy,” said a boy dressed as a pirate, waving a rubber sword.
 “I would put it all in my treasure chest.”

 Many children walked the streets in groups, the smaller ones accompanied by their parents.
 But one teenager rode up alone on a bicycle, wearing a Beavis and Butt-Head latex mask.
 He jumped off his bike, which clattered to the ground, and ran up our walk.
 We tossed chocolate bars into his bag, asking him what he liked about Halloween.
 Sprinting back to his bike, he turned around and shouted,

 “Can’t talk, time is candy.”

 Our chocolate bars moved briskly all night, followed by the lollipops our neighbor had brought.

 “You just wolf down candy bars,” said a girl dressed as Fluff N Stuff, “but you can play with suckers, click them against your teeth.”

-I asked several children what were the least-liked treats they had gotten.
+I asked several children what were the least-liked least-desired treats they had gotten.
 Among the worst offenders were Mary Janes, Necco Wafers, and Christmas ribbon candy.